 1. Firstly, find the half way point in ready made chain and cut it in half using side cutters.

-2. Next, take about 10cm of 0.3mm round wire.
+2. Next, take about 10cm of 0.3mm round wire (check it fits through the bead holes).
 You may wish to harden the wire a little before use as it is quite fine and flexible.
 An easy way to do this is to hold either end of the wire with snipe nose pliers and twist gently in opposite directions, you will notice after twisting a few times the wire will feel a little stiffer.